-Newe Start Farm came to be six years ago when Rick, a former litigator, bought Sheri, a former art professor, a small flock of sheep!
-Our primary goal is to be as self-sufficient as possible in both energy and food.
+Newe Start Farm came to be in 2007 when Rick, a former litigator, bought Sheri, a former art professor, a small flock of sheep!
+Since then, our primary goal has been to be as self-sufficient as possible in both energy and food.
 We produce much of the electricity we use and heat our house with wood cut from our land.
-Our homestead has expanded from sheep to include chickens, cattle, two draft horses, some turkeys, a couple of pigs, an angora bunny, three meat rabbits used for breeding, and a large garden, not necessarily in that order.
-Our animals are pasture-raised, and we are rotationally grazing in an effort to protect our land and maximize its production.
+Our homestead has expanded from sheep to include chickens, cattle, draft horses, turkeys, a couple of pigs, an angora bunny, three meat rabbits used for breeding, a dog, a cat, and a large garden, not necessarily in that order.
+Our meat animals are pasture-raised, and we are rotationally grazing in an effort to protect our land and maximize its production.
 We also press sweet cider in the fall and make hard cider.
-We make yogurt, butter, and a variety of cheeses.
+Additionally, we make yogurt, butter, and a variety of cheeses.
 We also freeze, can, dry, and lacto-ferment much of our produce and are working on creating a year-round garden.
-When we produce more than we need, we sell the extra.
-Currently, we have lovely fleeces and roving for sale.
-We are also happy to offer USDA-inspected, pastured-raised lamb as well as maple syrup, to the public.
 Newe Start Farm is a grand learning experience and a labor of love.
 It is a wonderful, happy place run by two old lovebirds with occasional help from their city-loving children.